sebastian-nagel/pywb-wiki/PyWb-Architecture-and-Design.md

 Some of pywb hopes to achieve.

-** Support simplest use case: replay archive content given archive files (.warc/.arc) and indexs (.cdx) in a directory
+* **Support simplest use case:** replay archive content given archive files (.warc/.arc) and indexs (.cdx) in a directory

-** Well tested components: In-depth testing of content rewriting and other components.
+* **Well-tested components:** In-depth testing of content rewriting and other components.
 Sample archived content used for unit and integration testing, and continuous integration.

-** Run 'out-of-the-box': Deployable from first pull, and runnable directly and via a [virtual development environments](http://www.vagrantup.com/)
+* **Run 'out-of-the-box':** Deployable from first pull, and runnable directly and via a [virtual development environments](http://www.vagrantup.com/)

-** Usable Defaults and Easy Configuration: Simple settings like archive, index, and ui template paths are configured via a .yaml file which comes with usable defaults.
+* **Usable Defaults and Easy Configuration:** Simple settings like archive, index, and ui template paths are configured via a .yaml file which comes with usable defaults.

-** Flexible Content Rewriting: Provide a powerful framework to rewrite and replay difficult web content, such as dynamic content, as best as current technology will allow.
+* **Flexible Content Rewriting:** Provide a rule based framework to rewrite and replay difficult web content, such as dynamic content, as best as current technology will allow.

-** Advanced Customization: Every component of pywb is pluggable and customizable for advanced users to maximize flexibility.
+* **Advanced Customization:** Every component of pywb is pluggable and customizable for advanced users to maximize flexibility.

 ### Component Architecture